Older adults and third stimulus checks: Eligibility rules and what they mean for you

 I'm a nonfiler.
 Do I have to file taxes this year to receive my stimulus money?

 If your citizenship status has changed since you first got a Social Security number, you may have to update the IRS' records to get your check.
 US citizens living abroad were also eligible for a first payment.

-For the third payment, theincludes checks for -- families with members with different immigration statuses -- who were left out of the first two checks.
+For the third payment, the new law includes checks for "mixed-status" citizenship families -- families with members with different immigration statuses -- who were left out of the first two checks.